Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Concurrent Non-MPI Jobs**

-    Let's imagine a scenario where we want to concurrently run a large number of single-core compute tasks.
+    Let's imagine a scenario where we want to concurrently run a large number of single-core compute jobs.
 A sample configuration for this purpose is shown below.
-Here, we are requesting a single Slurm allocation with 2 nodes and each job is running on one core of that allocation.
+Here, we are requesting a single Slurm allocation with 2 nodes, and each compute job is running on one core of that allocation.

     ```python
     import parsl
     from parsl.config import Config
     from parsl.executors import HighThroughputExecutor
-    from parsl.launchers import SimpleLauncher
+    from parsl.launchers import SrunLauncher
     from parsl.providers import SlurmProvider

     account = "MyAccountName"

+    cores_per_job = 1
-    concurrent_jobs = 128
+    cores_per_node = 128
-    cores_per_node = 64
+    nodes_per_allocation = 2
-    min_slurm_allocations = 0
+    min_allocations = 0
-    max_slurm_allocations = 1
+    max_allocations = 1

     config = Config(
         strategy="htex_auto_scale",  # (1)!